Characterization of Trees with Maximum Security: Most protected binary trees: From binary representation

 Let $h$ be the minimum $i$ such that $m_i = m_{i+1}$, and let $u$ and $w$ be the corresponding saturated vertices with $|L(T(u))| = 2^{m_h}$ and $|L(T(w))| = 2^{m_{h+1}}$.
 Depending on the individual ranks of other vertices and the relative locations of $u$ and $w$ in $T$, we may now apply Lemmata~\ref{lem:sw1}, \ref{lem:sw2}, \ref{lem:sw3}, or Lemma~\ref{lem:sw4} and obtain a tree $T^*$ that will satisfy $R(T^*) \geq R(T)$.
-Two cases may occur: \begin{itemize} \item either the partition vector for $T^\ast$ has (possibly another, if there is already an existing $m_{h}+1$) $m_{h} + 1$ replacing the original $m_h$ and $m_{h+1}$ (in the cases of Lemmata~\ref{lem:sw1}, \ref{lem:sw2}, \ref{lem:sw3}, the vertices $u$ and $w$ become siblings) - the number of saturated vertices decreases in this case; or \item the distance between $u$ and $w$, if still greater than 2, strictly decreases (in the case of Lemma~\ref{lem:sw4}). \end{itemize}
+Two cases may occur: \begin{itemize} \item either the original $m_h$ and $m_{h+1}$ get temporarily merged into a $m_h+1$ (in the cases of Lemmata~\ref{lem:sw1}, \ref{lem:sw2}, \ref{lem:sw3}, the vertices $u$ and $w$ become siblings) $-$ the number of saturated vertices decreases in this case; or \item the distance between $u$ and $w$, if still greater than 2, strictly decreases (in the case of Lemma~\ref{lem:sw4}). \end{itemize}

 Note that every time we apply Lemmata~\ref{lem:sw1}, \ref{lem:sw2}, \ref{lem:sw3}, or Lemma~\ref{lem:sw4}, either the value $h = \min \{i \geq 1\, | \, m_i = m_{i+1} \}$ increases, or $d(u,w)$ decreases while $h$ stays the same.
 Consequently, this process must terminate after finitely many steps.
 Therefore, since the binary power representation of any nonnegative integer is unique, by definition, the partition vector $\vect{M}$ (after the required switches) is equal to the binary power representation of $\ell$, $\vect{L}$.